XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 10. Create a new transaction that you plan to multi-sign
 -----------------------------------------------------------------

-You have to specify _everything_ about this transaction, including Fee and Sequence.
+You have to specify _everything_ about this transaction, including `Fee` and `Sequence`.
 Also include the field `SigningPubKey` as an empty string -- this indicates that the transaction is multi-signed.

 Here's an example transaction we can send from our test account: